flowerinheart/SparkMlBenchmark/README.md

 #### 2. run algorithm under F2j
-Run "SBM clean result $ALGNAME", write "BLAS="F2j" in algorithm's env file, run it, and your will see run result have another metrics "blas".
+Run "SBM clean result $ALGNAME".
+Append "BLAS="F2j" in algorithm's env file and run this benchmark, and you will see that result file have another col calls "blas" and a new record.
-Run "SBM clean result $ALGNAME", remove "BLAS="F2j" in algorithm's env file, run it, and your will see two result record with different blas metrics.
+Run "SBM clean result $ALGNAME", remove "BLAS="F2j" in algorithm's env file and run this benchmark, and you will see that two result record with different blas metrics in result file.